-· Loss of coordination, dizziness, and slurred speech
+• Loss of coordination, dizziness, and slurred speech

-When Salvia divinorum is chewed or smoked, the hallucinogenic effects elicited are similar to those induced by Scheduled hallucinogenic substances.
+When Salvia divinorum is chewed or smoked, the hallucinogenic effects elicited are similar to those induced by Scheduled hallucinogenic substances but can have a faster onset and be more intense.

 Neither Salvia divinorum nor its active constituent Salvinorin A has an approved medical use in the United States.
 Salvia divinorum is not controlled under the Controlled Substances Act.
 Salvia divinorum is, however, controlled by a number of states.
 Since Salvia divinorum is not controlled by the CSA, some online botanical companies and drug promotional sites have advertised Salvia as a legal alternative to other plant hallucinogens like mescaline.